IntegerAlex/ts-strict-setup/README.md

 ## Usage

 To use the CLI tool, run the following command:

-    `npm run lint`
+ `cd <project-name>` change the directory
+    ` npm run lint `

    - To lint the code
     All the errors will be shown in the terminal

-    `npm run build`

-    - To build the code the code will be built in the dist folder All the .ts files will be converted to .js files

    `npm run dev`

    - To run the code in development mode
     The Dev mode run the code in .ts files with ts-node

+   `npm run build`

+   - To build the code the code will be built in the dist folder All the .ts files will be converted to .js files

    `npm run start`

    - To start the code
     The code will be run in the dist folder

    `npm run test`

    - The test will be run and the output will be shown in the terminal All the test files should be in the test folder and should have the extension .test.ts

 ## Configuration